 Available to UK SMEs with a group annual turnover of up to £25m.

-For charities and non-profits
+Charities and non-profits

 Oxford Community Impact Fund (small and medium grants – Oxford City only)

 There is £5,000 (per Medium Grant) and £1,000 (per Small Grant) for non-profit-making organisations, including schools and colleges, to pursue a Zero Carbon future for Oxford.